gruntwork-io/docs/_docs-sources/guides/style/markdown-style-guide.md

 Obey projects' character line limit wherever possible.
 Long URLs and tables are the usual suspects when breaking the rule.
 (Headings also can't be wrapped, but we encourage keeping them short).
-Otherwise, wrap your text to 80 characters:
+Unless instructed otherwise, wrap your text to 120 characters:

 ```markdown
 Lorem ipsum dolor sit amet, nec eius volumus patrioque cu, nec et commodo